BackupTheBerlios/pida-svn/trunk/README.txt

 FBSD

-To install the Python bindings for the vte library, please modify or override the variable "CONFIGURE_ARGS= --disable-python" in the ports makefile for vte, and make the port.
+To install the Python bindings for the vte library, please modify or override the variable "CONFIGURE_ARGS= --disable-python" to something more like --enable-python and make the port.
+(If you are a FBSD user please tell us if this works, and provide us with better instructions.
+Thanks.)

 Known Issues